 Why My Bill is High

-Why Your Bill is High
+Why Your Bill May Be High

 As an Electricity retailer, we are heavily regulated and monitored by the regulators.
 All retailers must bill you based on the usage provided by a third party (that is also government regulated).
-In Victoria, regardless of which retailer you choose, the meter data is gathered by your local network distributor, the same data is then passed to the regulators and to your retailer for billing purposes.
+In Australia, regardless of which retailer you choose, the meter data is gathered by your local network distributor, the same data is then passed to the regulators and then to your retailer for billing purposes.
 You can request your usage data from your local distributor independently to verify that we have used the correct data.
 You can find your local distributor’s contact detail on your electricity bill.
 If your bill seems high, here are some things to check:

 Heating and cooling can make up a large portion of your energy use.
 Even just one week of unusual weather can affect your bill significantly.